DanfordGidraph/react-native-zopimchat-zendesk/README.md

 }
 ```
 3. Open up `android/app/main/java/[...]/MainApplication.java`
-  - Add `import com.zaidiapps.zopimchat.*;` to the imports at the top of the file
+  - Add `com.zaidiapps.zopimchat.zendesk.RNZopimChatPackage;` to the imports at the top of the file
   - Add `new RNZopimChatPackage()` to the list returned by the `getPackages()` method :

 ```java